sergiotaborda/lense-lang/docs/content/constructors.md

 ## Factory Constructor

 Constructors in Lense are real factories and can create and return any instance.
-This means constructors can control the number of instances being created and choose to create specific subtypes.
+This means constructors can control the number of instances being created and choose to create specific sub types.
 For instances the ``Array`` constructor is :

 ~~~~brush: lense
 public class Array<T> {